-Dr Kluk highlights that retinol can help with both of these problems, as its collagen-boosting abilities result in a plumping effect on the very thin skin of the lower eyelid.
+Retinol can help with both of these problems, making retinol eye cream one of the best eye creams for dark circles.
+This is because its collagen-boosting abilities result in a plumping effect on the very thin skin of the lower eyelid.
 As retinol increases cell turnover and exfoliation, it can also make skin appear more even.

-Patience pays off though; when compared with other ingredients, the effects of retinol are likely to be longer-lasting.
-“Sometimes eye creams will also contain ingredients such as the moisturising agent hyaluronic acid, which gives an immediate, albeit temporary, smoothing and plumping effect,” points out Dr Kluk.
+Patience pays off with retinol eye cream.
+When compared with other ingredients, the effects of retinol may take longer to achieve but they are also likely to be longer-lasting.
+“Sometimes eye creams will also contain ingredients such as the moisturizing agent hyaluronic acid, which gives an immediate, albeit temporary, smoothing and plumping effect,” points out Dr. Kluk.
 “This would typically wear off by the following day.”

-Due to retinol’s ability to affect pretty much every aspect of how skin functions, it sits quite comfortably in most people’s skincare regime – although those who are pregnant or breastfeeding should avoid using it.
+Due to retinol’s ability to affect pretty much every aspect of how skin functions, it sits quite comfortably in most people’s skincare routine—although those who are pregnant or breastfeeding should avoid using it.

-“Anybody who is concerned with preventing premature ageing of the skin around the eyes can benefit from using it,” says Dr Kluk.
-As the cells that are key roles in collagen production and skin structure—fibroblasts—start to function and regenerate more slowly from our late 20s, retinol-based skincare can be a worthwhile addition from then onwards.
+“Anybody who is concerned with preventing premature aging of the skin around the eyes can benefit from using it,” says Dr. Kluk.
+As the cells that are key roles in collagen production and skin structure—fibroblasts—start to function and regenerate more slowly from our late 20s, Vitamin A-based skincare such as the best retinol creams can be a worthwhile addition from then onwards.

 5. It can be tailored to your tolerance